-As part of the integration with Loudpack, in May 2022 the Company moved Sublime's manufacturing operations from Oakland to the Greenfield Campus.
-Accordingly, in June 2022, the Company sold the remaining property, plant and equipment in the Oakland facility along with the associated state and local cannabis manufacturing licenses required to operate a cannabis business at the facility for total cash consideration of \$200,000.
+As part of its integration efforts following the closing of the Loudpack Acquisition, the Company moved Sublime's manufacturing operations from its facility in Oakland, California (the "Oakland Facility") to the Greenfield Production Campus in May 2022.
+Thereafter, in June 2022, the Company sold the remaining property, plant and equipment from the Oakland Facility, along with the associated state and local cannabis manufacturing licenses required to operate a cannabis business at the Oakland Facility, for total cash consideration of \$200,000.
+The Company recognized a loss upon sale of the business of approximately \$7.2 million.